 This is a confidential counselling service for young people aged 13-25 who live, work or receive education in the District of St Albans and Harpenden.
 They support young people concerned about: a lack of confidence; racism, sexism, bullying; family problems; loss and grief; feeling lonely, depressed or confused; food and weight; sex, drugs and alcohol.
 Click here for more information or call 01727 868684.

+My Teen Brain is a Hertfordshire initiative offering general advice and guidance to the parents of teenagers.
 This blog from Rayden Solicitors also offers some useful hints on “Supporting Teens and Tweens”.

 Child and Adolescent Mental Health Services (CAMHS)